gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 pairs.

 The message ordering settings differentiate between operations for messages, RMA, and native atomics.
-The most important of these for Chapel's purposes are the following.
+The important ones for Chapel's purposes are the following.

 - SAS (send-after-send) ordering specifies that messages (AMs) must be transmitted in the order they are submitted relative to other messages.

+- SAW (send-after-write) ordering specifies that later messages (AMs) must be transmitted in the order they are submitted relative to earlier RMA write and/or non-fetching native atomic operations.

-- Various kinds of RAW (read-after-write) orderings specify that RMA read and/or fetching native atomic operations must be transmitted in the order they are submitted relative to RMA write and/or non-fetching native atomic operations.
+- Various kinds of RAW (read-after-write) orderings specify that later RMA read and/or fetching native atomic operations must be transmitted in the order they are submitted relative to earlier RMA write and/or non-fetching native atomic operations.

-Message ordering is more or less useful to the comm layer depending on the tasking implementation and whether or not a task is using a "fixed" endpoint.
+Because message ordering is confined to endpoint pairs, its usefulness to the comm layer depends on the tasking implementation and whether or not a task is using a "fixed" endpoint.
 If the tasking implementation has a fixed number of threads and doesn't switch tasks across threads, and the comm layer can permanently bind a transmit endpoint to the task's thread, then message ordering affects all operations done throughout the life of a task, against a given target node.
-(For safety, when built for debug the comm layer can "trust but verify" that there is no task switching, checking each time it yields that it does indeed come back on the same thread.)
-If tasks can move from thread to thread, then libfabric message ordering can only affect the operations done while the task is holding a specific transmit endpoint, during which it is not allowed to yield.
+But if tasks can move from thread to thread, or something else prevents tasks from being bound permanently to endpoints, then message ordering can only affect the operations done while the task is holding a specific transmit endpoint, during which it is not allowed to yield.

+**_Note (Implementation):_** For safety, when built for debug the comm layer can apply the trust-but-verify rule to task switching, checking each time it yields that it does indeed come back on the same thread.

 #### Store Operations May "Dangle"